corpunWorld Corporal Punishment Research

 Benson (1937) states that judicial CP in Chile had been abolished in 1928.

-Historically, the idea of corporal punishment seems to have been quite deeply ingrained in Confucian culture, and school, domestic and judicial CP was widely practised for many centuries.
+Historically, the idea of corporal punishment seems to have been deeply ingrained in Confucian culture, and school, domestic and judicial CP was widely practised for many centuries.
 This 2003 article, complete with an engraving of miscreants being flogged on the bare buttocks in front of the Emperor, dates the practice at least back to the 11th century BC, and claims that JCP was formally abolished in 1909.
-This photograph shows a judicial flogging taking place around 1900.
+These photographs show judicial floggings taking place around 1900.

 Present-day China's official propaganda line has always been that all forms of corporal punishment were swept away by the 1949 communist revolution.
 In reality, it is clear that Beijing's writ has not always run consistently throughout this vast territory.
 In March 1991 it was claimed that parents refusing to follow the regime's one-child policy were caned on their bare buttocks.